Canonical systems and their limits on stable curves: Introduction

+\item An \emph{azimuthal} (resp. \emph{middle azimuthal} curve) is a nodal curve together with a choice of internally compatible azimuth (resp. middle azimuth) at each separating binode. \end{enumerate} \end{defn} \begin{defn} An azimuthal \emph{marking} $\xi=(p.;(q.,q'.))$ on a curve $Y$ consists of: (i) a collection of smooth points (unimarks) $p_i\in Y$, together with a designation of each as either 'co-hyperelliptic', with attached 'multiplicity' $n(\xi, p)=2$, or 'non co-hyperelliptic', with attached multiplicity $n(\xi,p)=3$; (ii) a collection of smooth pairs (bimarks) $(q_i, q'_i)$, together with a designation of some of them as 'co-hyperelliptic', and a choice of regular azimuth $\zeta(q_i, q'_i)$ (only) at those.

-\end{defn} \begin{remarks}\begin{enumerate} \item The co-hyperelliptic property of a uni- or bimark is, from $Y$'s perspective, completely arbitrary, and in particular is unrelated to being a W-point or hyperelliptic divisor on $Y$ itself.
+\end{defn} \begin{remarks}\begin{enumerate} \item The co-hyperelliptic property of a uni- or bimark and the 'multiplicities' above are, from $Y$'s perspective, completely arbitrary, and in particular is unrelated to being a W-point or hyperelliptic divisor on $Y$ itself.
+In applications, there will be another curve attached to $Y$ at those points, and the data will be related to hyperellipticity of the other curve.